We are continually developing our campus to give our staff, students and visitors the best experience during their time at York.

 - Sustainability and accessibility – a flexible and inclusive campus that adapts to meet future demands, is a positive contribution to the community and reduces our carbon footprint.

-- Efficiency and effectiveness – clearer branding, wayfinding and routes into and around the entire campus, and effective clustering of Departments and Supports Services to provide a collaborative service.
+- Efficiency and effectiveness – clearer branding, wayfinding and routes into and around the entire campus, and effective clustering of Departments and Support Services to provide a collaborative service.

 - Engaging vistas and routes – including high quality entry points, public spaces and eye level facades that have clear front doors and more dynamic ground floor spaces.